-Frogs Can Help Predict The Weather
+Frogs Can Help Predict the Weather

 Frogs are probably most famous for their croak, but have you ever heard them croaking more than what is considered normal?
 It may be a sign that it’s about to rain.
 A little rain won’t hurt the frogs or you and I, but it can ruin fun outdoor plans.

-If All Golden-Winged Warblers Disappear, A Storm Is Coming
+If All Golden-Winged Warblers Disappear, a Storm Is Coming

 It's not clear whether or not animals will leave a location before an earthquake, but if all the golden-winged warblers fly away suddenly, it’s very possible that a dangerous tornado is in the near future.
 Back in April of 2014, there was a group of researchers who were tracking this group of birds located in Tennessee.
 It just so happened that these birds weren’t located in Tennessee anymore.

-A Patch of J-Shaped Trees Is A Landslide Warning
+A Patch of J-Shaped Trees Is a Landslide Warning

 Have you ever seen a patch of trees in a J shape, while hiking in the woods?
 You may have escaped a very dangerous situation since that’s a sign of an upcoming landslide.
 The ground is moving very slowly, which is what causes the trees to bend into this odd shape.
 If you love nature, I’m sure you’ve gone hiking more times than you can count on two hands.
 Have you ever seen a group of trees together that have grown to form in the shape of a J?
 If so, it’s very possible that you have missed the scary chance of finding yourself in a very dangerous situation.

 The shape of these trees is a sign that there may be a landslide on its way.
-The ground is moving very slow which has causes trees like these to form the way that they have.
+The ground is moving very slowly which has caused trees like these to form the way that they have.
 However, that is not the only sign that there will be or has been a landslide already.
 Have you ever noticed cracks in the sidewalk, dirt, or on roads?
 Those are more signs that the ground is moving.
 If there was a landslide in that area before there is a good chance there may be another one on the way.
-In most cases, landslides typically occur on sloped areas rather than flat areas.
+In most cases, landslides typically occur in sloped areas rather than flat areas.

-When The Ocean Level Drops, Something Very Dangerous Is Coming
+When the Ocean Level Drops, Something Very Dangerous Is Coming

-If you ever find yourself walking along the coasts of the Pacific Ocean, there are a couple things that you should be aware of.
+If you ever find yourself walking along the coasts of the Pacific Ocean, there are a couple of things that you should be aware of.
 If you notice that the ocean starts to recede, that’s a telltale sign that things may be about to get nasty.
 You don’t want to waste any time checking out the fish in the water or any of the scenery.
 You’ll be wanting to get out of there fast.
 Why?
 Because a tsunami is most likely on its way.

-Tsunami’s are basically when an earthquake happens underwater, which makes the water displace above it.
+Tsunamis are basically when an earthquake happens underwater, which makes the water displace above it.
 When this happens, waves can move across the ocean faster than you can blink your eyes- 500 miles per hour to be exact.
 If you are on the ocean shore, keep your eyes peeled to see if you notice that ocean levels are dropping.
 While tsunamis typically occur in the Pacific, they can happen anywhere.

-Signs A Bull Is About To Charge
+Signs a Bull Is About to Charge

 More people will die in a year from cows than they will from sharks, so it’s important to pay attention to their behavior when you’re around them.
-If you see a cow or bull pawing at the ground, making snorting sounds, you should move very slowly and try to get behind a tree, or something between the two of you.
+If you see a cow or bull pawing at the ground, making snorting sounds, you should move very slowly and try to get behind a tree or put something between the two of you.
 As we all know, bulls are normally the most dangerous and we hardly ever associate cows with being dangerous, but they can be, especially if they have calves.

-Cracked Snow Can Mean An Impending Avalanche
+Cracked Snow Can Mean an Impending Avalanche

 Does the snow give a hallow feeling when you walk on it?
 Do you have an odd “whumping” sound under your feet?
 You want to check the snow around you to see if there are any cracks in it.
 Also, when there has been a heavy snow storm in combination with rain, and the temperatures have risen, it may be safer to stay away from the slopes.